 The reality is that people will continue to die of potentially curable diseases unless drug companies and others do the research needed to develop cures, says Annas.
 “Making experimental drugs available outside a clinical protocol simply lengthens this process,” he says.
 “It is, I think, morally sound not to have any exceptions to drug trial protocols.”

-Some states have passed “right to try” laws allowing terminally ill patients to receive experimental drugs and devices after they have completed phase 1 testing.
+Some states have passed “right to try” laws allowing terminally ill patients to request experimental drugs and devices after they have completed Phase I testing.
 “Expanding access to unproven drugs to populations that are otherwise ineligible for trial participation can result in unexpected safety issues,” says Kimmelman.
 “This could derail otherwise promising drugs from being developed.”

 Right to try laws fail to address a broader issue, says Blake: that the public feels that drugs aren’t making it to the market fast enough.
 “We have to evaluate how much delay we can accept, and at what loss of safety — and what other mechanisms can be put in place to speed drug access for everyone, not just a few,” she says.